How to watch Game of Thrones season 8, episode 4 stream right now

 As the ultimate battle for the Iron Throne ramps up, there won’t be anything else discussed by the office water cooler as passionately as this (and that includes the football).

-As this weekend is capped by a slick Bank Holiday Monday, you have even more time than usual to catch up on season 8, episode 4 and avoid any Game of Thrones spoilers come Tuesday.
+Thanks to the Bank Holiday Monday you have even more time than usual to catch up on season 8, episode 4 and avoid any Game of Thrones spoilers come Tuesday.
+The episode is available now to stream, and shown live on Sky Atlantic tonight.

 Take it from someone who has been scorned – after chancing one too many trips into the cruel world of social media – the earlier you watch the latest episode of Game of Thrones, the better.
 Luckily, you’re already in the right place to get started.